patrickrcharles/PokeApiApp/README.md

 # PokeApiApp

-A C# application that interacts with the PokeAPI — fetches Pokemon name, types, stats, and provides a console UI for determining what types of Pokemon the entered Pokemon is strong and weak against.
+A C# console application that interacts with the PokeAPI — fetches Pokemon name, types, stats, and provides a console UI for determining what types of Pokemon the entered Pokemon is strong and weak against.

 To use the app, enter a Pokemon's name and the app will display the Pokemon's type and what types it is strong and weak against.